 - Pick a Country of origin in central or southern America, preferably a Spanish one.
 Put the flag of your country of origin on the cover (outside) of your passport.

-- Open your passport, skip the first page, and number each of the remaining pages along bottom, in the center.
+- Open your passport, skip the entire first page (both sides), and number each of the remaining pages along bottom, in the center, starting with the number 1.

 - Go back to the page you skipped.
 The first side of the first page in a passport usually contains a phrase from the country’s founding documents.
 If you can find such a phrase, great.